Laboratory Animal Sciences Species Specific Course Carnivores

 • 21 Advanced anesthesia for surgical and prolonged procedures - 22 Principles of surgery

-This course is open to researchers and master students (in a biological, biomedical or zootechnical study field, with sufficient knowledge of anatomy, physiology and biological/biomedical subjects).
-The course has a compulsory entrance exam (see below).
+This course is open to researchers and master’s students (in a biological, biomedical, or zootechnical field of study with sufficient knowledge of anatomy, physiology, and biological/biomedical subjects).

 Payment and Cancellation